MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 ## Expression.Error: Evaluation resulted in a stack overflow and cannot continue.

 Stack overflow errors can be caused by a bug in your M code.
 For example, the following function produces a stack overflow because it repeatedly calls back into itself without any kind of end condition.
-(A function that calls itself like this is known as a "recursive" function.)
+A function that calls itself like this is known as a "recursive" function.

 `let f = (x) => @f(x + 1) in f(0)`

 Here are some common ways to resolve a stack overflow in your M code.
 * Ensure that your recursive functions actually terminate when the expected end condition is reached.
-* Replace recursion with iteration (for example, by using functions such as `List.Transform`, `List.Generate`, or `List.Accumulate`).
+* Replace recursion with iteration (for example, by using functions such as [List.Transform](/powerquery-m/list-transform), [List.Generate](/powerquery-m/list-generate), or [List.Accumulate](/powerquery-m/list-accumulate)).

 ## Expression.Error: Evaluation ran out of memory and can't continue.